Arizona Game & Fish Department Helping Wildlife That Go Moo

 The raffle is the result of the passage of HB 2064 by the Arizona Legislature in 1983.
 It authorized the Game & Fish Commission to gift up to two hunt permit tags annually to hunter groups for each of the state’s big game species on a trial basis.
 The organizations were allowed to auction or raffle off the tags and the proceeds were required to be used for “wildlife management.”
 The Legislature made the program permanent in 1986.

 The Commission subsequently promulgated official rules for the donated tags in AAC R12-4-120.
-They require the hunter groups to transfer the annual proceeds generated from the donated tags to the Game & Fish Department for deposit in the program’s account.
-The Department must then “coordinate” with the organizations to approve funding for projects that will benefit the big game species “for which the tag was issued.”
+They require the hunter groups to transfer the annual proceeds generated from the donated tags to the Game & Fish Department for deposit in the program’s state account.
+The Department must then “coordinate” with the organizations to approve grants for projects that will benefit the big game species “for which the tag was issued.”

 This sounds innocuous enough, but the use of the funds was subsequently politicized.
 It started in 1989 when the Legislature passed HB 2158, which established the Big Game Ranching Study Committee.
 This seven-member committee was tasked with studying the “feasibility of establishing a program for ranchers and landowners to recover costs associated with big game on their property.”
 It was created in response to complaints from ranchers that the state’s growing elk herds were reducing the forage available for their cattle on public land, and that the elk sometimes damaged their private land.